If you’re wondering if it’s okay to use checks with an old address, the answer is yes — most of the time.

 P2P Money Transfer Apps

-Here’s a very convenient payment option: P2P money transfer apps — like Venmo — that allow users to instantly transfer cash electronically to an individual as long as they have enough money in their bank account.
-These may be free to use or can involve a small fee (a percentage of the transaction) depending on a few variables.
+P2P money transfer apps — like Venmo — that allow users to instantly transfer cash electronically to an individual as long as they have enough money in their bank account can be a convenient option.
+These are often free to use but they can involve a small fee (a percentage of the transaction) in certain situations, such as if you’re sending money via credit card.
 (Sometimes e-checks, or electronic checks, are a payment option for utilities and other accounts.
 While not a P2P app, they do allow for a seamless transfer of funds.)

 The Takeaway